 Good to know

-- If device does not support the latest App Store version of the application, it installs the latest applicable version.
+- If the device does not support the latest App Store version of the application, it installs the latest applicable version.

-- If device is not compatible with the app, the device user will be notified about that.
+- If the device is not compatible with the app, the device user will be notified about that.

-- Deployment of a newer application version may fail if device user already has installed an earlier version of the app.
+- Deployment of a newer application version may fail if the device user already has installed an earlier version of the app.
 In this case, you can try to Update the managed app.